- General Information

 Students may be admitted to these combined programs at the beginning of their junior year, or after the successful completion of 56 credits, but no later than the accumulation of 100 credits.
 A grade point average of 3.20 or higher and three supportive letters of recommendation from faculty are required.
 Students are considered undergraduates until they have accumulated 120 credits and satisfied all baccalaureate degree requirements.
 At that point, they are automatically considered as graduate students.
 In some cases, with careful planning, students may complete both their bachelor's and master's degrees within nine semesters.

-The following programs are currently registered by the State Education Department: atmospheric science, biology, chemistry, computer science, computer science and applied mathematics/computer science, computer science and applied mathematics/mathematics, criminal justice, economics/public administration, English, French, geography, geology, history, Latin, linguistics/teaching English to speakers of other languages, mathematics, philosophy, physics, political science, political science/public administration, psychology/counseling, psychology/ rehabilitation counseling, public affairs, rhetoric and communication, Russian, sociology, sociology/public administration, Spanish, theatre, and any undergraduate major (except accounting)/library science.
+The following programs are currently registered by the State Education Department: atmospheric science, biology, chemistry, computer science, computer science and applied mathematics/computer science, computer science and applied mathematics/mathematics, criminal justice, economics/public administration, English, French, geography, geology, history, Latin, linguistics/teaching English to speakers of other languages, mathematics, philosophy, physics, political science, political science/public administration, psychology/counseling, psychology/ rehabilitation counseling, public affairs, rhetoric and communication, Russian, sociology, sociology/public administration, Spanish, theatre, women's studies, and any undergraduate major (except accounting)/library science.

 Students interested in further information regarding the combined programs should contact the appropriate program's department chair or the Office of Undergraduate Studies, LC 30 (518-442-3950).